 PowerShell is an awesome tool, and as an IT pro or a Developer you probably want to use its powerful automation potential to automate your own tasks.
 SQL Server is the database software of choice for organizations running in the Microsoft ecosystem.
 Instead of storing information from your PowerShell scripts in CSV or text files, you can store this information into a SQL Database and then use SQL Server's powerful reporting tools to create beautiful looking reports and historical data.
-In this course, Accessing SQL Server Databases from PowerShell, you'll learn how to use PowerShell to read and write data from/to a SQL Server database.
+In this course, Accessing SQL Server Databases from Windows PowerShell, you'll learn how to use PowerShell to read and write data from/to a SQL Server database.
 First, you'll discover how to get the required PowerShell Module and how to connect to both a local and a remote SQL Server.
 Next, you'll explore how to use PowerShell to read data from a SQL Table.
 Finally, you'll learn how to use PowerShell to write information to an existing, or a brand-new SQL database.
 When you're finished with this course, you'll have the skills and knowledge of PowerShell needed to access SQL Server databases from PowerShell.

 Vlad is a SharePoint and Office 365 Consultant specializing in SharePoint and SharePoint Online deployments as well as hybrid scenarios.
 As a Pluralsight Author, Microsoft Certified Trainer, and recognized international speaker, Vlad has helped thousands of users and IT Pros across the globe to better understand and to get the most out of SharePoint.